Modeling Ratios

 A good financial model should provide a robust and believable representation of a company’s future performance, given a specific scenario or event. i.e. it is a good predictor of reality.
 Historical ratios are used to build out reasonable assumptions that will drive the forecasts in the model.
 However, further ratio analysis should also be used once the forecasts are complete to sense check the outputs of the model i.e. to check whether the final model ‘hangs together’ well.
 Modeling ratios are therefore hugely important in the process of building out a good financial model.

-There are a number of ratios that can be used and the true skill is determining which key ratios are important for the specific financial modeling scenario being built out.
+There are a number of ratios that can be used, and the true skill is determining which key ratios are important for the specific financial modeling scenario being built out.
 It is also important to consider the reason for which the model is being produced and to whom the output will be presented.
-The inclusion of too many different ratios can be counterproductive and the analyst, therefore, needs to be quite mindful and selective when determining which ratios will be included in the model.
+Including too many different ratios can be counterproductive, and the analyst must be mindful and selective when determining which ratios will be included in the model.

 The trend in a company’s financial ratios over time is important in determining how the company’s performance and position evolve during the forecast period.
 A comparison of a company’s financial ratios against its competitors can highlight important aspects of a company’s business strategy and indicate how successful the strategy is e.g. a company selling bespoke products is expected to have a higher gross profit margin than a company selling more commodity-like products.